Chamber Musician - Diary entries

 Rachmaninoff's role: Chamber Musician and Piano Soloist

 Notes: Satina indicates that this was a concert arranged by Rachmaninoff, with Anatoly Brandukov assisting, in the ‘Hall of the Nobility Girl Institution’.
 Further, that it was for ‘the benefit of the All Russian Nobility Union’, with the money being sent to ‘the Division on the front’.
-Lacking further information, it could be that the concert was held at the Moscow School of the Order of St Catherine.
-Apetian notes the works that are indicated here for this program, while Satina only indicated that it was an all-Rachmaninoff program.
+Keldysh (p.
+404) indicates that the concert took place at the Noble Women's Institute.
+While Satina indicated only that it was an all-Rachmaninoff program, Apetian notes the pieces indicated here.
 The name of the violinist is not known.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 February 10 1916 (Julian calendar)